 Adapting through infrastructures like dykes and seawalls will not be sufficient to address the scale of the problem but would need transformative adaptation on a grander scale and magnitude that involves government system reforms, the report says.

-Secondly, how can transformation be applied that address the power inequality the community, land-use planning that ensures climate justice for all, and consider future climate change impacts?
+Secondly, how can transformation be applied to address the community’s power inequality, ensure land-use planning that ensures climate justice for all, and consider future climate change impacts?

-Thirdly, when is on-site development suitable and adequate, and how to implement a just and inclusive relocation or resettlement that addresses the needs of the people.
+Thirdly, when is on-site development suitable and adequate, and how can a just and inclusive relocation or resettlement that addresses the needs of the people be implemented?

-The paper also looks at adaptation initiatives that have been going on in both cities and seeks to find out the barriers or constraints to transformation and how the city’s informal dwellers might address the problem.
+The paper also examines adaptation initiatives in both cities, seeking to identify barriers or constraints to transformation and suggest ways for the city’s informal dwellers to address the problem.

-Through the analysis of the two case studies, the paper can find out the root causes vulnerabilities to climate change, and other social issues, inform policies, and guide transformative adaptation measures.
+Through the analysis of the two case studies, the paper can identify the root causes of vulnerabilities to climate change and other social issues, inform policies, and guide transformative adaptation measures.

-View the entire report by clicking the link below:
+View the entire report by clicking the link in the “Source” section below.

 Tran, M. & Krause, D. (2020, December).
 Transformative Adaptation to Climate Change and Informal Settlements in Coastal Cities.
 Entry Points for Jakarta and Ho Chi Minh City.
 United Nations Research Institute for Social Development.
 Retrieved from https://reliefweb.int/sites/reliefweb.int/files/resources/Synthesis—Transformative-Adaptation-Coastal-Cities-2020.pdf